LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/hurst-to-be-told.md

 ---
-slug: "/poemas/it-hurst-to-be-told"
+slug: "/poemas/hurst-to-be-told"
 tags: ["desperation"]
-title: "it-hurst-to-be-told"
+title: "hurst-to-be-told"
 ---
-It hurst to be told
+Hurst to be told

 that you don't matter.

 &nbsp;

-It hurst to be told
+Hurst to be told

-that you are a soldier,
+that you're a soldier,

 to die for her sins